MicrosoftDocs/win32/desktop-src/Msi/ice18.md

 ---
-Description: 'ICE18 validates that any empty directories used as a key path for a component are listed in the CreateFolder table.' ms.assetid: 'de31b893-831b-4a6d-809a-c4a3056b8a66'
+Description: ICE18 validates that any empty directories used as a key path for a component are listed in the CreateFolder table. ms.assetid: de31b893-831b-4a6d-809a-c4a3056b8a66
 title: ICE18
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE18